 Your eyes are immediately drawn to that 17 point card, aren’t they?
 “Tiny” is an interesting Dominant Trait: It’s worth 17 minus the total number of Traits cards you’ve played.
-In fact it ends up worth 17 – 11 or 6 points.
+In fact, it ends up worth 17 – 11 or 6 points.
 Still nice, but not anywhere near as overwhelming as when she first played it and I said “oh, great.
 How can I compete against that??”
 Still, her final point value added up to 27 which meant that she beat me rather handily!

 FINAL THOUGHTS AND HOW TO GET A COPY

-While there are a few cards that seem a bit ambiguous on first glance, the fact is that Doomlings is fast, easy to learn and entertaining.
-Our matches have moved right along (especially after the first game!) and we had a lots of fun each time we played.
+While there are a few cards that seem a bit ambiguous on first glance, the fact is that Doomlings is fast, easy to learn, and entertaining.
+Our matches have moved right along (especially after the first game!) and we had a lot of fun each time we played.
 If you’re wanting to calculate some complex long-term winning strategy, you might be playing the wrong game though.
 While I enjoy a complex game, there’s much to be said for more straightforward games that can be quickly taught and are highly portable: Doomlings is basically a deck of 200 or so cards.
 That’s it.
-We both give the game a solid thumbs up, though I will add that I surmise it would be more fun with more players; two is not necessarily optimal, especially if you enjoy the “take that” aspect that can be part of the game play if desired.
+We both give the game a solid thumbs up, though I will add that I surmise it would be more fun with more players; two is not necessarily optimal, especially if you enjoy the “take that” aspect that can be part of the gameplay if desired.

-Doomlings is due to be launched on Kickstarter on March 2, 2021 – I got a pre-publication copy to review – and they’ve promised that there are going to be all sorts of fun stretch goals, including more Traits, more Ages and even the possibility of a fancy holofoil ‘Birth of Life’ card.
+Doomlings is due to be launched on Kickstarter on March 2, 2021 – I got a pre-publication copy to review – and they’ve promised that there are going to be all sorts of fun stretch goals, including more Traits, more Ages, and even the possibility of a fancy holofoil ‘Birth of Life’ card.
 Just as importantly, I am expecting this to be quite affordable.
-It’s cool to occasionally back those big budget games that cost a few hundred dollars and come with dozens of miniatures and boards big enough to take over your dining table, but it’s also nice to back budget games that are portable and family friendly too.
+It’s cool to occasionally back those big-budget games that cost a few hundred dollars and come with dozens of miniatures and boards big enough to take over your dining table, but it’s also nice to back budget games that are portable and family-friendly too.
 There’s space for both types in the hobby!

 Suffice to say, if you’re interested, hop over to Kickstarter and sign up to learn more or to back Doomlings directly: Doomlings on Kickstarter.